ldipotetjob/httpsecurity/wso2AM_Docker.md

 2. Architectural patterns:
    - For apply autoscalling you mean that WSO2AM components must be distributed(clustering) or at least its most critical components(Gateway, Key Manager, Traffic Manager) to allow autoscalling.
-   - In my case I am planning all-in-one deployment, at least for the beginning.
-So I guess that all-in-deplyment doesn't have any problem when scalling all POD(include several containers).
+   - In my case I am planning all-in-one deployment, at least for the beginning considering a **low traffic requeriment(<1000tps)**(It isn't from your official documentation).
+So I guess that all-in-deployment doesn't have any problem when scalling all POD(include several containers).In my case I am talking about a container with WSO2AM that will manage Apis that are in other container and of course are externals to your WSO2 platfor.(Not deployed on WSO2 application server)